Endangered Species (1982 film): Development

+The film was based on a story by producer Zalman King, which in turn was inspired by cattle mutilations that had been reported in America since 1967.
 Journalists Judson Klinger and Richard Clayton Woods spent two years of researching cattle mutilations by interviewing ranchers, law enforcement officials, scientists, and other individuals who had knowledge or experience with the phenomenon across ten states, while also gathering photographs and data.
 Klinger and Woods employed their research in writing the film's original screenplay, which touched upon explanations ranging from Satanic cults to extraterrestrial culpability to secret bio-warfare experiments.

-Director Alan Rudolph and co-writer John Binder revised the screenplay, ultimately crafting an explanation commenting on abuse of power inspired by the Watergate scandal.
-The mutilated Cattle carcasses were recreated using cattle scheduled to be sent to the slaughterhouse with the carcasses dressed in a recreation of the photographs and placed in cold storage until they were needed in the scene.
+Director Alan Rudolph made the film as part of a two picture deal he had with producers Zalman King and Carolyn Pfeiffer, the first having been Roadie (1980).
+Rudolph found the idea ofEndangered Species interesting and asked to have "a crack at the screenplay."
+He and co-writer John Binder revised the screenplay, ultimately crafting an explanation commenting on abuse of power inspired by the Watergate scandal.